higsch/fikaquery/src/DEFINITION.md

 # File format definition

 ## General
-* the file format is simply json
-* data is stored in a toplayer object array
+* read only
-* each object represents a protein
+* each top layer object represents a protein or a peptide
-* sublevels comprise ID and quant data as well as melting and other meta data, also on peptide level

 ## Global structure
-1. byte definition of contents table
-   this section has a fixed size, e.g. 100 bytes
-2. contents table
+The whole thing should be a valid JSON string.

+1. **__** object, which defines the **__index** position.
-   defines the byte coordinates of each protein object (== index)
+2. **__index**, which defines the underlying object positions for queries.
-3. the object (proteins) array
+3. the actual objects

 ## File reading strategy
-1. read byte definition for contents table
-2. read contents table, store in memory
+1. Read **__** object, which defines a string.
+   This string separated two numbers with the @ sign.
+   The first number defines the start of the **__index** object, the second one is the length, respectively.
+2. Read the **__index** object, which defines the byte positions of the toplayer and underlying objects.
+This index is going to be stored in memory.
-3. in case of requested protein access:
+3. In case of requested protein/peptide access:
-   1. Look up byte coordinates of protein object
+   1. Look up byte coordinates of protein/peptide object
-   2. Read in object and pass it back or feed it in callback function
+   2. Read in object.